ksk98/RaccoonTheThird/README.md

 - Convenient base for creating new commands along with examples
 - Command invocation both by slash interaction and text calls with customizable, multiple accepted prefixes
 - Ability to use message reactions to upvote or downvote messages with persistent score tracking
-- Scalable and secure client-server communication
+- Scalable and secure JSON based client-server communication
 - Integration with Spring, which provides bean context, profile-specific application properties and potential for addition of web functionalities
 - Application property overloading via run parameters
 - Proven to work in dockerized environment (tested on [Mogenius](https://mogenius.com))